drhelius/Gearboy/README.md

 - Add <code>qmake</code> to the PATH (You can find qmake in the bin directory where you have Qt SDK installed).
 - Install and configure [SDL](http://www.libsdl.org/download-1.2.php) for development.
 - Open the Gearboy Netbeans project and build.
 This project is configured for using <code>clang</code>.
-- Alternatively you can use <code>make</code> to build the project.
+- Alternatively you can use <code>make -f nbproject/Makefile-Release.mk SUBPROJECTS= .build-conf</code> to build the project.

 ### iOS
 - Install Xcode for Mac OS X. iOS SDK 5.1 or later is needed.
 - Open the Gearboy Xcode project and build.
 - In order to run it on real hardware you will need an iOS developer certificate.

+### Raspberry Pi - Raspbian
+- Install OpenGL development dependencies (Ubuntu: <code>sudo apt-get install freeglut3-dev</code>).
+- Install SDL development dependencies (Ubuntu: <code>sudo apt-get install libsdl1.2-dev</code>).
+- In order to use OpenGL extensions I used GLEW dependencies (Ubuntu: <code>sudo apt-get install libglew-dev</code>).
+This is because of a [bug](http://stackoverflow.com/questions/11845230/glgenbuffers-crashes-in-release-build) in QGLFunctions.
+- Use <code>make -f nbproject/Makefile-Release.mk SUBPROJECTS= .clean-conf</code> to clean the project.
+- Use <code>make -f nbproject/Makefile-Release.mk SUBPROJECTS= .build-conf</code> to build the project.

 Passed Tests
 ------------